-First step in installing Gromacs is to get cmake, In the terminal, type:
+The first step in installing Gromacs is to get cmake, In the terminal, type:

 sudo apt-get install cmake

 If asked “After this operation, 16.5 MB of additional disk space will be used.
-Do you want to continue?”, Press y and then Press Enter.
+Do you want to continue?”, Press y and then press Enter.

 Easy Method Update: 2019

 To make it even more easier to install Gromacs, We have created an installer for you.
-If the following installer doesn’t work, you can proceed with normal method
+If the following installer doesn’t work, you can proceed with the normal method

 make installer executable